MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan-media-bypass.md

 - The Transport Relay is used to connect to the closest Transport Service to send real time traffic.

-   Transport Relays might or might not be in the path for bypassed calls--originating from or destined to end users--depending on where the user is and how the network is configured .
+   Transport Relays might or might not be in the path for bypassed calls--originating from or destined to end users--depending on where the user is and how the network is configured.

 The following diagram shows two call flows – one with media bypass enabled and the second with media bypass disabled.